 Excellent!
 Urine osmolality can help us better understand the etiology of a patient’s hyponatremia and tell us about the activity of the antidiuretic hormone (ADH).
 Higher osmolality suggests ADH activity is high (or ADH-dependent hyponatremia), while lower osmolality suggests lower activity of ADH (ADH-independent).
 This patient’s urine osmolality is 210 mOsm/kg.

 Excellent!
-Urine sodium can help us understand what the effective circulating volume or effective arterial volume (EAV) of a patient as well as aldosterone activity.
+Urine sodium can help us understand the effective circulating volume or effective arterial volume (EAV) along with aldosterone activity.
 This patient’s urine sodium is 90 meq/L.

 Great!
-This test can help us see if our patient’s hyponatremia is h The serum osmolality is 285 mOsm/kg. (normal range: 275 – 295 mOsm/kg)
+This test can help us get a better sense of our patient’s tonicity in the setting of hyponatremia.
+The serum osmolality is 285 mOsm/kg. (normal range: 275 – 295 mOsm/kg)